-Tiffany Schirz is a Los Angeles-based musician, composer, and songwriter.
+Tiffany Schirz is a Los Angeles-based multi-instrumentalist, composer, singer and songwriter.

-As a live performer, Tiffany has played throughout the west coast and at LA venues including the House of Blues on Sunset, the Rose Bowl, the Troubadour and more, and has shared the stage with bands like Collective Soul and Foreigner.
-She has toured the U.S. and Europe with award-winning a cappella choirs and sung for studio sessions.
+As a live performer, Tiffany has played throughout the west coast and at LA venues including the House of Blues on Sunset, the Rose Bowl, the Troubadour and more, and has shared the stage with bands like Collective Soul, Foreigner, and Hey Violet (formerly Cherri Bomb).
+She has toured the U.S. and Europe with award-winning a cappella choirs.

-A multi-instrumentalist, Tiffany plays piano, guitar, ukulele, marimba, bass, and hand percussion.
+A multi-instrumentalist, Tiffany plays piano, guitar, marimba, bass, and hand percussion.
 After receiving her high school's top award for choral musical achievement, she earned Bachelor's degrees in Music and Journalism from the University of Wisconsin-Madison, graduating with honors.
-She teaches at the California Music Academy and also accepts private students on a limited basis.
+She very much enjoys teaching and accepts private students on a limited basis.
 For teaching inquiries, click on 'Lessons.'